material-motion/material-motion/code_policies.md

 Every platform/language will have a different release process.
 We will formalize each one here as we begin to cut releases.

-Important part of the release process is mirroring our repos in to google3/third_party.

 ## Release-blocking clients

 A release-blocking client has the power to stop a release.